Tib3rius/AutoRecon/README.md

 ## Features

 * Supports multiple targets in the form of IP addresses, IP ranges (CIDR notation), and resolvable hostnames.
+IPv6 is supported.
-* Can scan targets concurrently, utilizing multiple processors if they are available.
+* Can scan multiple targets concurrently, utilizing multiple processors if they are available.
+* Advanced plugin system allowing for easy creation of new scans.
-* Customizable port scanning profiles for flexibility in your initial scans.
+* Customizable port scanning plugins for flexibility in your initial scans.
-* Customizable service enumeration commands and suggested manual follow-up commands.
+* Customizable service scanning plugins for further enumeration.
+* Suggested manual follow-up commands for when automation makes little sense.
+* Ability to limit port scanning to a combination of TCP/UDP ports.
+* Ability to skip port scanning phase by suppling information about services which should be open.
+* Global and per-scan pattern matching which highlights and extracts important information from the noise.
 * An intuitive directory structure for results gathering.
 * Full logging of commands that were run, along with errors if they fail.
-* Global and per-scan pattern matching so you can highlight/extract important information from the noise.
+* A powerful config file lets you use your favorite settings every time.
+* A tagging system that lets you include or exclude certain plugins.
+* Global and per-target timeouts in case you only have limited time.
+* Three levels of verbosity, controllable by command-line options, and during scans using Up/Down arrows.
+* Colorized output for distinguishing separate pieces of information.
+Can be turned off for accessibility reasons.

 ## Requirements

 - Python 3
 - `python3-pip`

 ### Supporting packages